yochaigal/cairn/resources/monsters/storm-giant.md

 18 HP, 2 Armor, 18 STR, 16 DEX, 18 WIL, greatsword (d12+d10), _detachment_

-- 25’ tall humanoids with bronze-hued skin and light-colored hair.
-Live in mountain peaks and sometimes rocky coastlines.
+- Building-sized humanoids with bronze-hued skin and light-colored hair.
+Live on the highest mountain peaks and rockiest coastlines.
 - Unharmed by lightning, can summon storm clouds at their will.
-- Able to fly along the winds at a slower pace.
+Can fly with the wind as a their chariot.
-- **Lightning Bolt**: The giant crashes a powerful lightining at a point within its reach, dealing d12 blast damage that ignores armor.
-It needs a short rest before being able to do it again.
+- **Thunderclap**: Deals 4 STR damage against a single target.
+Targets wearing metal armor take double damage.